GaulDoge/FingerPrintRecognition/README.md

 # FingerPrintRecognition
-a finger print recognition software written in C++ with OpenCV and MFC
+a finger print recognition software written in C++ with OpenCV and MFC. this is a whole vs2013 MFC application project.